n1t5ua5/mls-monitor/journals/Austin.md

     </div>

 But instead the undefined error remains & now I am beginning to question if this is actually going to fix the login information or not because I don't believe the TeamCard should be used this way at all.
 If I erased that change though, is the second error I incurred because the list of teams aren't loading properly?
 If so, why was it working this entire time previously?
 Or am even asking the right question?
-I haven't encountered this before until trying to debug the loggin routing issue this time around but regardless I pasted the latest error below that I found in the console for reference.
+I haven't encountered this before until trying to debug the login routing issue this time around but regardless I pasted the latest error below that I found in the console for reference.

 react-dom.production.min.js:189 TypeError: Cannot read properties of undefined (reading '0')